SkypLabs/blog.skyplabs.net/README.md

     bundle lock --update

-If `bunble` is not installed on your system, you can execute it through the Docker container:
+If `bundle` is not installed on your system, you can execute it through the Docker container:

     # To build the Docker image if not already done.
     docker-compose build